Kerrshak/PetInn-Backend/README.md

 ## Summary

 This is a backend server that uses its endpoints to access, store, and alter data on MongoDB.
-It is designed to be used with a pet & home sitting app that can be found here: `https://github.com/YeastWrangler/Pet-Inn`
+It is designed to be used with a pet & home sitting app that can be found here: https://github.com/YeastWrangler/Pet-Inn

+## Technologies used

+- mongoDB
+- mongoATLAS
+- express
+- mongoose
+- passport

 ## Minimum node version